 Video and messaging are two key ways in which desktop softphones surpass most desk phones.
 Video capabilities allow employees to participate in one-to-one and multi-party video conferences.
-Messaging capabilities are either built into the app or integrated with 3rd party platforms such as Slack.
+Messaging capabilities are either built into the app or integrated with third-party platforms.

-By grouping together features such as messaging, voice and video conferencing, and cloud phone system functionality, employees can stay connected to each other on a single platform, rather than relying a stack of third party communication apps.
-For example, a remote team member can use the OnSIP desktop app to video call into a weekly group meeting and respond to a Slack channel message without leaving the app window.
-Team members across different offices and locations can also work more closely together as they collaborate on projects, company-wide calls, and brainstorming sessions.
+By grouping together features such as messaging, voice and video conferencing, and cloud phone system functionality, employees can stay connected to each other on a single platform rather than relying a stack of third-party communication apps.

 Employee Presence: Team Efficiency

 Presence relays the availability status of contacts: online, offline, on a call, busy, away, or do not disturb.
 This real-time visibility allows team members to only make contact with people who are able to answer the phone, diminishing phone tag and missed calls.
 It also makes transfers and hot hand offs between employees much smoother.

 For example, a receptionist can quickly glance at his 8x8 Virtual Office Desktop to see that the product manager has set his status to "Do Not Disturb", indicating that he should ask callers to leave a message rather than transferring them over.